ShivamPratap2409/Azure_Project/README.md

 To create the on-premises environment, Azure Infrastructure as a Service (IaaS) is employed, utilizing a virtual machine (VM) within a subnet of a virtual network.
 Another subnet in the same virtual network holds a firewall.
 Incoming public requests first pass through the firewall, which only allows entry to the virtual network if firewall rules are satisfied.
 The virtual machine is connected to the firewall.
 Inside the virtual machine, Azure Storage Sync Services files are installed to establish a connection with Azure File Share.
 A new disk driver is attached to the PC folder for this purpose.
 Additionally, Azure Monitor alerts are set up to trigger a warning alert when CPU usage exceeds 50%.

-PDF File With ScreenShoots and explanation about project and how can we create this project.
+PDF File With ScreenShoots and explanation about project.
 [Azure Project for Logic App By shivam.pdf](https://github.com/ShivamPratap2409/Azure_Project/files/13162108/Azure.Project.for.Logic.App.By.shivam.pdf)

 Doc File of same PDF